Jonathan2251/lbd/source/funccall.rst

 Load incoming arguments from stack frame
 -----------------------------------------

-From last section, to support function call, we need implementing the arguments pass mechanism with stack frame.
-Before do that, let's run the old version of code Chapter8_2/ with ch9_1.cpp and see what happens.
+From last section, in order to support function call, we need implementing the arguments passing mechanism with stack frame.
+Before doing it, let's run the old version of code Chapter8_2/ with ch9_1.cpp and see what happens.

 .. code-block:: bash